SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ```
-2. Monthly Trend for Total Orders: For this we created a line chart that displays the hourly trend of total orders throughout the day.
-This chart will help the business identify peak hours or periods of high order activity.
+2. Monthly Trend for Total Orders: We created a line chart to show hourly order trends, helping the business identify peak hours and periods of high activity.
 ```sql

 select